 Now that you’ve established any dates that are a no-go and accounted for your loved ones calendars, let’s take a look at everything else there is to consider when choosing your ideal date.

 In the UK, the peak wedding season is typically between May to October.
 During the height of summer, between June and August, is when the majority of UK weddings take place.

 Due to the increased demand during these wedding fever months, which is largely down to the school holidays and abundance of sunshine, those saying their nuptials during this time can expect to pay much more compared to other months of the year.
-Summer dates over the next few years are expected to become a rare commodity, with the backlog of weddings postponed because of the pandemic in 2020/21.So if you are hoping for a Summer wedding in 2021, 2022 or 2023, get your wedding date confirmed and booked as soon as possible.
+Summer dates are quick to book up, so if you are hoping for a summer wedding get your wedding date confirmed and booked as soon as possible.